rmasters/laravel-vm/README.md

 # laravel-vm

-A recipe for building a development VM for working on Laravel and apps, written to [Taylor's demands][shopping-list]:
+A recipe for building a development VM for working on Laravel and apps, written to [Taylor's ~~demands~~ specifications][shopping-list]:

 - PHP 5.5
 - MySQL